shayaantx/docker-vpn-client-with-remote-fileshares/README.md

 The vpn container I use in this setup is from https://github.com/yacht7/docker-openvpn-client which I kind of dissected and learned a lot from.

-I also use radarr as a secondary container to show how to share the cifs share with another container.
+I also use radarr as a secondary container to show how to share the remote file share with another container.